pelican-plugins/graphviz/README.md

 Output Image Format
 -------------------

-The format of the embedded image is SVG, and there is currently no way to change it.
-This format was chosen over others (such as PNG) for two reasons.
-First, the generated SRC string in Base64 seem to be shorter for SVG than for PNG.
-Second, the image will be available in the browser in a high-quality vectorized format.
-As a caveat, notice that this choice may prevent display in browsers lacking proper SVG support.
+The embedded image is in SVG format, and cannot currently be changed.
+This format was chosen over others, such as PNG, for two reasons.
+First, the generated Base64 `src` string is usually shorter shorter for SVG than for PNG.
+Second, the image will be available in a high-quality vectorized format when displayed in the browser.
+However, note that this choice may prevent display in browsers lacking proper SVG support.

 Text alternative for the image